chakkritte/PKD/README.md

 **This code is based on the implementation of  [EML-NET-Saliency](https://github.com/SenJia/EML-NET-Saliency), [SimpleNet](https://github.com/samyak0210/saliency), [MSI-Net](https://github.com/alexanderkroner/saliency), and [EEEA-Net](https://github.com/chakkritte/EEEA-Net).**

 ## Prerequisite for server
- - Tested on Ubuntu OS version 20.04.x
+ - Tested on Ubuntu OS version 20.04.4 LTS
+ - Tested on Python 3.6.13
+ - Tested on CUDA 11.6
  - Tested on PyTorch 1.10.2 and TorchVision 0.11.3
  - Tested on NVIDIA V100 32 GB (four cards)